-The British Ecological Society is broadcasting free online talks on the latest ecological research during the coronavirus lockdown period.
+The British Ecological Society broadcast free online talks on the latest ecological research from April to September 2020.

-Or you can catch up later on our Youtube channel.
+You can catch up on the 20 talks on our Youtube channel.

 - Thu 16 Apr Jane Memmott, BES President – Pollinators: their ecology and conservation